 Poems from the book have appeared in numerous magazines, including www.granta.com, New Humanist, The Normal School, Ploughshares, Poem, Poetry, Poetry London, The Poetry Review, and Quadrant.
 The manuscript in progress was awarded an Arts Council England grant, to complete the book and for a trip to the Peruvian Amazon.

 Here is another poem ‘My Wolverine’ filmed by Pamela Robertson-Pearce for Bloodaxe

-An essay about Mama Amazonica, ‘Poetry as Exorcism’, is published in the spring 2015 issue of Mslexia:
+An essay about Mama Amazonica, ‘Poetry as Exorcism’, was published in the spring 2015 issue of Mslexia:

 ‘Poetry as Exorcism’ Mslexia spring 2015

 Read the essay here, click on images to enlarge: